-For those solutions that will not inherit existing network security controls, and thus integrate an entirely new application system consisting of a combination of hardware, firmware and software, system security assurance is required at all layers of the TCP/IP DoD Model.
+For those solutions that will not inherit existing network security controls, and thus integrate an entirely new application system of software, system security assurance is required at all layers of the TCP/IP DoD Model.
 The contractor shall ensure that all system deliverables comply with DoD and AF IA policy, specifically DoDI 8500.2, Information Assurance Implementation, and AFI 33-200, Information Assurance Management.
 To ensure that IA policy is implemented correctly on systems, contractors shall ensure compliance with DoD and AF Certification & Accreditation policy, specifically DoDI 8510.01, DoD Information Assurance Certification and Accreditation Process (DIACAP), and AFI 33-210, Air Force Certification and Accreditation Process (AFCAP).
 The contractor shall also support activities and meet the requirements of DoDI 8520.02, Public Key Infrastructure (PKI) and Public Key (PK) Enabling, in order to achieve standardized, PKI-supported capabilities for biometrics, digital signatures, encryption, identification and authentication.